davidji99/terraform-provider-herokux/website/docs/index.html.markdown

 The HerokuX provider interacts with undocumented Heroku APIs to provide additional resources not available in the official [Heroku Terraform provider](https://github.com/heroku/terraform-provider-heroku).

-This provider has no relationship with Heroku.
+**This provider has no relationship with Heroku.**

+This provider is designed to supplement the [Heroku Terraform provider](https://github.com/heroku/terraform-provider-heroku).

 -> **IMPORTANT!**
 This provider should be treated as experimental and to be used with caution when terraforming resources in environments